 - Combine economic principles with economic data to inform policy decisions

-The module builds on the conceptual knowledge of policy issues covered in earlier microeconomics modules and introduces students to various empirical methodologies in a number of different fields, such labour, health, environmental and demographic economics, while incorporating the important component of data analysis and interpretation.
+The module builds on the conceptual knowledge of policy issues covered in earlier microeconomics modules and introduces students to various empirical methodologies in a number of different fields, such as labour, health, environmental and demographic economics, while incorporating the important component of data analysis and interpretation.

 Learning and Teaching